 Where to Stay: Wenceslas Square Terraces

 Wenceslas Square Terrace is located right on Wenceslas Square above the shopping street.
 It is extremely convenient for any late night shopping or hanging out at any of the nearby pubs or cafes.
-The apartments are only 10 mins by foot from the old town square and has full kitchen facilities, air conditioning, free wifi as well as 24 hours security.
+The apartments are only 10 mins by foot from the old town square and have full kitchen facilities, air conditioning, free wifi as well as 24 hours security.
 Although it is located in the city centre, security is not a problem as the doors are locked and you can only access the building with an access code.

 We had a 2 bedroom apartment and the living area is huge which is fabulous for families or group of friends.
-Everything in the apartment is well maintained and after a long day outside, an apartment that feels like returning to home with a huge living room for relaxing and spacious bedrooms and bathrooms is a big PLUS point.
-Rooms start from 130 EURO and is extremely popular so do book your rooms early here
+Everything in the apartment is well maintained and after a long day outside, having an apartment that feels like returning to home with a huge living room for relaxing and spacious bedrooms and bathrooms is a big PLUS point.
+Rooms start from 130 EURO and are extremely popular so do book your rooms early here

-One of the top place to see in Prague is definitely the Prague castle.
+One of the top places to see in Prague is definitely the Prague castle.
 The nearest station to Prague castle is Malostranská where you can walk up the old castle stairs.
 For us, we walked all the way from our apartment.

 Once you reach the top of the old castle steps, there is a balcony where you can take in the entire city view of Prague.